shapeshifter/shapeshifter-specification/docs/general-description/validate-phase.md

 During the day-ahead period, the plan and validate phases can be iterated as often as needed, as long as the system converges before the gate closure time.
 After the day-ahead closure time, the processes in the plan phase can only be restarted during the intraday period.

-2. Intraday closure time10: the moment at which the intraday market closes.
+2. Intraday closure time[^10]: the moment at which the intraday market closes.
 During the intraday period, the plan and validate phases can be iterated as often as needed, as long as the system converges before the gate closure time.
 After the intraday closure time, the processes in the plan phase cannot be restarted at all, as the MCM moves to the operate phase.

+[^10]: Note that intraday flexibility trading is optional in UFTP so intraday gate closure applies only when intraday trading is enabled by the DSO

 <figure markdown>
   ![Example of USEF day-ahead gate closure time.](../assets/images/image14.emf.odg.svg)